Designer Bob Nixon distanced himself from the ill-fated AMC Pacer

 Pacer?
-Oh, that was a little project in the back shop
+That little project in the back shop?

-Foster asked Nixon a question that any good journalist would: “One of your better-known designs was the AMC Pacer.
+As part of his wide-ranging interview, Foster asked Nixon, “One of your better-known designs was the AMC Pacer.
 We’ve heard it came in wider and heavier than it was supposed to be” (2014, p.
 78).

 Nixon’s answer was a particularly banal example of ass covering: “The Pacer design was never a priority project at AMC and I don’t remember who the principal designer was.
 As it was originally designed, the concept was narrower in overall width, and it was a light, fleet-looking car.
 But at the 11th hour, Engineering/Product Planning said the new government side-impact laws would require us to widen the vehicle considerably — turning the design into a rolling bathtub.
 In my opinion, the Pacer was the ugliest of all AMC products” (Foster, 2014, p.
 79).

-I’m trying to picture how Nixon could say with a straight face that the Pacer was not a corporate priority.
-The initial hatchback body style cost $60 million to develop (Foster, 1993; p.
-298).
-Aaron Severson (2008) noted that this “was a lot of money for a cash-strapped company.”
+I am trying to picture how Nixon could say with a straight face that the Pacer was not a corporate priority.
+The initial hatchback body style cost $60 million to develop (Foster, 1993).
+Aaron Severson (2008) quite rightly noted that this “was a lot of money for a cash-strapped company.”

-Even when you don’t add in the cost of a subsequent wagon, the Pacer was easily one of AMC’s three most expensive redesigns of the 1970s, ranking with the 1970 Hornet and 1974 Matador.
+Even when you don’t add in the cost of a subsequent wagon, the Pacer was easily AMC’s most costly redesign of the 1970s, reportedly surpassing the 1970 Hornet and 1974 Matador (Foster, 1993).

 The reason the Pacer cost so much was because it was not merely a restyling of an existing platform.
 The Pacer had an all-new body and chassis that included technology new to AMC, such as rack-and-pinion steering and a front subframe (Wikipedia, 2014).